| Title: | Aggregation Operators and Preordered Sets |

 The drastic t-norm is given by iff

-, and
+, and otherwise.

 The Fodor t-norm is given by

-, and
+iff , and otherwise.

-Numeric vector of the same length as x
+Numeric vector of the same length as x and y.

-th element of the resulting vector gives the result
+The ith element of the resulting vector gives the result

-of calculating T(x[i], y[i])
+of calculating T(x[i], y[i]).

 Klir G.J, Yuan B., Fuzzy sets and fuzzy logic.
 Theory and applications, Prentice Hall PTR, New Jersey, 1995.